simplex-chat/simplex-chat/docs/guide/secret-groups.md

 # Secret groups

-Secret groups are anonymous and private.
+Secret groups are anonymous, decentralized and private.
 SimpleX servers have zero knowledge of them.
 Click or tap on the following sections to learn more:

 - [Member roles and permissions](#member-roles-and-permissions)
 - [Creating a group](#creating-a-group)